 Suggested Read: Baratang Island: Nature’s Secluded Retreat In Andaman

 Being one of the most romantic rooftop restaurants overlooking the sea, Amaya situated in the Sea Shell Hotel is the most ideal place for a candlelight date with your loved one.
 The views around are gorgeous and the food is delectable.
-If not with your partner, you can also visit here with your family or friends.
+If not with your partner, you can also visit here with your family or friends and enjoy a relaxing evening at Port Blair in September.

 Ideal For: Couples